eclipse-openj9/openj9-docs/docs/tool_jmap.md

 - Displaying data from core dumps is not supported; use `jdmpview` instead.
 - Other options , such as `-F` (force a dump of an unresponsive process) can be accomplished using `kill -QUIT <pid>`.

+The tool uses the Attach API, and has the following limitations:

+- Displays information only for local processes that are owned by the current user, due to security considerations.
+- Displays information for OpenJ9 Java processes only
+- Does not show information for processes whose Attach API is disabled. :fontawesome-solid-pencil-alt:{: .note aria-hidden="true"} **Note:** The Attach API is disabled by default on z/OS.

+For more information about the Attach API, including how to enable and secure it, see [Support for the Java Attach API](https://www.ibm.com/support/knowledgecenter/SSYKE2_8.0.0/com.ibm.java.vm.80.doc/docs/attachapi.html).

 <!-- ==== END OF TOPIC ==== tool_jmap.md ==== -->